chocknell/chocknell.github.io/_posts/2023-10-12-New-York-Taxi-Anomaly-Detection.md

 |1st & 8th January|1st January|New Years Day|
 |19th & 26th January|26th January|2015 North American Blizzard|

-These dats also align with the anomalies found using the MAD method, with the exception of the 19th January.
+These dates also align with the anomalies found using the MAD method, with the exception of the 19th January.

 ### Conclusions
 For an initial investigation into possible anomalies of time series data, two methods have been used that were able to accurately predict seven specific times where the taxi usage in New York City was abnormal.
 Unsurprisingly, these occurred during a number of National holidays (i.e. Independence Day, Christmas and New Year), however also highlighted a couple of more unexpected events that impacted the use of taxis - namely the New York Marathon in November 2014 and a large snow storm in January 2015.